 Cleveland Cord Blood Center

 The Cleveland Cord Blood Center works with philanthropic foundations to raise funding for their public bank.
-In Sept.
-2013 they reported that they were accepting collections a hospital in Atlanta, Georgia.
+Thanks to a grant from the Atlanta-based Katz Foundation, they have been able to collect cord blood at hospitals in Georgia.

 - Fairview Hospital, Cleveland, OH

 Collection sites coming in 2014:

 - Alta Bates Summit Medical Center - Oakland, Oakland, CA